 Like other premium travel credit cards, the Venture X has a hefty annual fee.
 You’ll pay $395 per year.
 While this is high for a normal credit card, it’s actually considerably lower than the American Express Platinum and Chase Sapphire Reserve, which have fees of $695 and $550, respectively.

-In your first year with the Venture X, you’ll easily break even as long as you earn the 100,000 welcome bonus, which is equal to $1,000 to spend on travel (remember to put $10,000 in spending on your card in your first six months).
+In your first year with the Venture X, you’ll easily break even as long as you earn the 75,000 welcome bonus, which is equal to $750 to spend on travel (remember to put $4,000 in spending on your card in the first three months).
 But what about future years?

 Each year you’ll get the $300 annual travel credit for any travel booked through Capital One Travel, plus 10,000 bonus miles, which is equal to $100 toward travel, every year starting on your first anniversary.
 With the annual bonus alone, you come out ahead of the annual fee – as long as you use your benefits.

-Add in the Global Entry/TSA PreCheck credit and the cellphone protection (which, honestly, you hope you don’t need to use), and you’re well past the annual fee in value, and you haven’t even begun earning your regular rewards on travel and general spending.
+Add in the Global Entry or TSA PreCheck credit and the cellphone protection (which, hopefully, you won’t need to use), and you’re well past the annual fee in value, and you haven’t even begun earning your regular rewards on travel and general spending.
 Plus, Priority Pass and Capital One Lounge access make a more enjoyable flight experience, with no fees to pay for the privilege if you use your Venture X to get in.

 As long as you’re a traveler (which is the point of this card), you’ll easily get more value out of this card than you pay for the annual fee.

-Is the Venture X a good card for me?
+Is the Venture X a good card for you?

 Many of the premium travel credit cards on the market are associated with a particular airline or hotel chain.
 The Capital One Venture X Rewards card joins a relatively small field of premium cards that can be used across a broader travel spectrum.